ansin218/hugo-blog/content/today-i-learned.md

 To keep the list short, only posts from current and previous month will be visible on this page.

+03.08.2020: <a href = "https://medium.com/better-programming/a-python-substitute-i-tried-out-the-best-programming-language-youve-never-heard-of-9e29cd1893c0" target = "_blank">Nim: A new programming language</a><br>
 02.08.2020: <a href = "https://www.fastcompany.com/1660258/ingenious-flipper-bridge-melds-left-side-drivers-right-side-drivers" target = "_blank">Flipper bridge: The bridge that connects drivers on the left with drivers on the right</a><br>
 01.08.2020: <a href = "https://www.cnbc.com/2017/11/28/bill-gates-released-swarming-mosquitoes-to-make-a-point-about-malaria.html" target = "_blank">Bill Gates once released mosquitoes on a crowd to make a point about malaria</a><br>
 31.07.2020: <a href = "https://medium.com%2F@medium.com/@SylviaTaraPhD/by-any-standard-the-sumo-wrestler-would-be-considered-obese-596defe012a9" target = "_blank">Sumo wrestlers - Being obese yet healthy</a><br>